 - Zoroaster (see Perm in Day 3) is believed to be related to Arkaim.
 Major features of Zoroastrianism greatly influenced Judaism, Christianity, and Islam that have shaped the modern world.

-- It is stated that Akkaim was the centre of the Indo-Aryan migration into India, Iran and Mesopotamia.
+- It is stated that Arkaim was the centre of the Indo-Aryan migration into India, Iran and Mesopotamia.
 Their original motherland is believed to be the Southern Siberia.

 Night in Arkaim